 - Six semester credits in ESOL student teaching or one year of successful ESOL teaching

-- Six semester credits in a modern foreign language – the most common non-English languages among Maryland’s public school students are:
+- Six semester credits in a modern foreign language – the most common non-English languages among Maryland’s public school students include:

-Your teaching program will focus on education and pedagogy, preparing you to become a highly effective teacher.
-In Maryland you can find several traditional approved teaching programs in TESOL.
-In a traditional program you will complete a series of courses that focus on the education of ESL which culminate in a student teaching segment where you will be placed in an ESOL classroom to work under the close supervision of an experienced teacher.
+Your teaching program will focus on education and pedagogy and culminate in a student teaching segment where you will be placed in an ESOL classroom to work under the close supervision of an experienced teacher.

 Step 2.
 Complete the Maryland Testing Requirements